ash0080/gun.doc.cn/Security,-Authentication,-Authorization.md

 ## Some key concepts

-### Asymmetric or public-key cryptography
+**Asymmetric or public-key cryptography**

 A public key allows anybody to encrypt something but only the private key can be used to decrypt.
-How and why this works is like a fair tail with lots of strange animals ([elliptic curve](https://en.wikipedia.org/wiki/Elliptic_curve_cryptography) is one of them).
+How and why this works is like a fairy tail with lots of strange animals ([elliptic curve](https://en.wikipedia.org/wiki/Elliptic_curve_cryptography) is one of them).

     data + public key ==> unreadable junk unreadable junk + private key ==> data

-### Digital signature
+**Digital signature**

 This is the process by which a user can verify that a message really originated from a given user.
 Say Frodo receives a letter from Gandalf, he wants to be sure Gandalf actually wrote every single word of the letter.
 Digital signatures work like this: